 The Bottom Line

-If you are having a balanced diet with enough animal source, chances are that you already have proper levels of Biotin in your body.
+If you are having a balanced diet with enough balanced source, chances are that you already have proper levels of Biotin in your body.
 If your levels are below the normal value, consult with your doctor before taking any supplementation on your own.
 If you have to take Biotin as a supplement, try Nutritional yeast as one of the best sources of Vitamins from the B group.